alexmorton1212/COMP-411/README.md

 The Mars4_5.jar is not my own.
 It is an IDE used to write and run our assembly code.

-This is just to keep my work organized.
-Follow the UNC-CH honor code if you choose to look at this for your own coursework.
+<b>This is just to keep my work organized.
+Follow the UNC-CH honor code if you choose to look at this for your own coursework.<b/>